Below are some popular questions about learning sign language:

 Yes, British Sign Language is a real language.
 Research on BSL started around 40 years ago and has demonstrated that sign language has a structure, syntax and grammar, just like any other language.
 However, despite the research, British Sign Language was only recognised as a language in the UK in 2003.
 The recognition has helped with BSL gain popularity but sign language is still without legal protection across most of the UK.
 Unfortunately, the lack of legal protection causes significant issues for deaf people in accessing information.
 The situation is different in Scotland where BSL now has legal protection thanks to the BSL Act which came into force in 2015.

 The resources you use depends on the type of learner you are.
 Some learners prefer to learn from books, some prefer to learn with others in a group and some prefer to learn alone.
-We use a combination of group sessions and online learning to ensure students maximise the time spent learning BSL.
+Whatever your preference, our courses use a combination of group sessions, one to one tutorials and online resources to ensure students maximise the time spent learning BSL.

 We have a list of reading resources we recommend to our students.
 We also provide paper-based resources such as our fingerspelling chart.
 Would you like a booklet which lists websites where you can learn BSL online for free?
 Then contact us and we’ll send you a link to download a copy.

-People learn sign language online for all sorts of reasons and they can be beneficial for practising signs BUT there are a number of reasons why you shouldn’t pay for online courses that do not offer access to a Deaf tutor:
+People learn sign language online for all sorts of reasons and they can be beneficial for practising signs.
+However, there are a number of reasons why you shouldn’t pay for online courses that do not offer access to a Deaf tutor:

 - The quality varies widely.
 There are very few online courses that are accredited.